Avoiding Pitfalls for Privacy Accounting of Subsampled Mechanisms under Composition: No Worst-case Pair of Datasets under Add/Remove Relation

+These curves are seen to cross in the region $\varepsilon \geq 0$ for $k = 2$ compositions.
 The phenomenon is most apparent for $k=2$.
 There is a clear break in the curve for the remove relation.
 Under many compositions, however, it is known that both PLDs converge to a Gaussian distribution \cite{DongRS19}, which explains why this break vanishes as the number of compositions increases.